 Under the WxT method, the Ministry of Education awarded the financing for the comprehensive reconstruction of the CEMA Mara Secondary School.
 It is the second WxT work program that MMG Las Bambas has funded and its first education sector build.

 School headmaster, Silvio Escalante, stressed the importance of quality infrastructure that includes appropriately provisioned bathrooms.
 “The reconstruction of the classrooms is something that parents and the community wished for.
 This vision has now been realised.
-The school will help our students to improve their learning outcomes,” said.
+The school will help our students to improve their learning outcomes,” he said.

 The scope of the 14-month project includes constructing and equipping 11 classrooms comprising three laboratories, shops, a library, a sports facility, and 15 differentiated bathrooms for teachers, boys, girls, and disabled persons as well as dressing rooms.